 Birch Bark Canoe Build (Fall 2020)

-Members of the Cataraqui Boatyard Project are organizing an authentic birch bark canoe build in the Inner Harbour this spring with Algonquin Traditional Knowledge Keeper, Chuck Commanda. $15,000 has been awarded from the City of Kingston Heritage Fund to pay Chuck’s fee and now application is being made to RTO9 (Regional Tourism Ontario, District 9) to pay for programming.
+Members of the Cataraqui Boatyard Project are organizing an authentic birch bark canoe build in the Inner Harbour this spring with Algonquin Traditional Knowledge Keeper, Chuck Commanda. $15,000 has been awarded from the City of Kingston Heritage Fund to pay Chuck’s fee.
+An additional $10,000 has now also been promised from RTO9 (Regional Tourism Ontario, District 9) to pay for programming.
 At this point we are working with a small but enthusiastic working group of Indigenous Kingstonians partnering with Ardoch Algonquin Chief, Mireille LaPointe, to put together programming for the September 26/27 weekend celebration.
 Participants include: Michelle Webb, Lisa Cadue, Randy Cadue, Frannie Chaisson, Lorie Young, Brodrick Gabriel and Onagate.

-- The build itself will take place from April 19 – May 3 in Douglas R. Fluhrer Park in Kingston’s Inner Harbour.
+- The build itself will take place from September 10th-30th in Douglas R. Fluhrer Park in Kingston’s Inner Harbour.

 - It is being led by Chuck Commanda, Algonquin Traditional Knowledge Keeper.